jpdevries/emosvg/README.md

 ```

 ### 🌐 Universal Module Definition
 emoSVG is packaged by Webpack as a UMD JavaScript module and can be universally used as&nbsp;such.
-So you can write your scripts how you want. &nbsp;Whatever.
+So you can write your scripts how you want.
+Whatever.

 #### `global`
 ```js